-- Contains a variety of provisions relating to the ADA as a whole, including its relationship to other laws, state immunity, it's impact on insurance providers and benefits, prohibition against retaliation and coercion, illegal use of drugs, and attorney's fees. - Provides a list of certain conditions that are not to be considered as disabilities.
+- Contains a variety of provisions relating to the ADA, including its relationship to other laws, state immunity, it's impact on insurance providers and benefits, prohibition against retaliation and coercion, illegal use of drugs, and attorney's fees. - Provides a list of certain conditions that are not to be considered as disabilities.